KaustubhKanagalekar/crazyflie_interface/README.md

 ### Running base functionality (sim)
 1. `ros2 launch crazyflie_interface base_controller_launch.py backend:=sim` for simulation backend.
 2. `ros2 service call /cf_interface/command crazyflie_interface/srv/Command "{command: 'takeoff'}"` to takeoff.
 3. It will start flying to random position targets.
+(Note: with the new code, it will not travel to random targets, but rather to a single goal defined in the code)
 3. `ros2 service call /cf_interface/command crazyflie_interface/srv/Command "{command: 'land'}"` to land.